-4. The small scale industries are unable to spend more on marketing due to lack of funds
+4. The small scale industries are unable to spend significantly on marketing due to lack of funds

-5. The products need to be sold in the market and this is done by help of middlemen, that leads to eating away of profit.
+5. The products need to be sold in the market and this is done with the help of middlemen, that leads to eating away of profit.

-6. There are many small scale industries that make use of outdated and also obsolete.
-It lowers productivity and renders operations non-feasible.
+6. There are many small scale industries that make use of outdated and also obsolete machinery.
+This lowers productivity and renders operations non-feasible.

 4. What measures has the government taken to solve the problems of finance and marketing in the small scale sector?

-These are some of steps taken by a government for promoting business in small scale:
+These are some steps taken by the government for promoting business in small scale: